The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 But, a Welsh Terrier will often chase after smaller animals, and may be aggressive if and when it catches them.

-Due to the Welsh Terrier’s natural instincts, it’s important that new owners socialize their puppies well.
+Due to the Welsh Terrier’s natural instincts, new owners must socialize their puppies well.

 A big focus should be on socializing your Welshie to small children and other animals.